-- Your own occupation - a modified occupation, still working for TELUS, or - a different occupation that uses your transferable skills - a comprehensive rehabilitation program is one that lasts longer than 12 consecutive months.
-The goal is to help you return to work in: - · a different occupation that requires extensive or prolonged training, or - a self-employed capacity
+- your own occupation - a modified occupation, still working for TELUS, or - a different occupation that uses your transferable skills - a comprehensive rehabilitation program is one that lasts longer than 12 consecutive months.
+The goal is to help you return to work in: - a different occupation that requires extensive or prolonged training, or - a self-employed capacity

-If you do not participate in a rehabilitation plan or program recommended or approved by the insurance company, your LTD payments will be discontinued.
+If you do not participate in a rehabilitation plan or program recommended or approved by Great-West/Canada Life, your LTD payments will be discontinued.